 Make an Orange Polish

 Orange peels work wonders on dirty cars.
 They are brilliant for almost any house cleaning job, so why not save a few pits and juice up oranges for the car?
+However, they might not be as effective a polishing agent as the chemicals that are used by professionals who can offer car polishing Red Deer and elsewhere.
+So, bear this piece of information in mind and do not keep your expectations too high if you want to move forward with orange peels.

 Remove Dog Hair from Your Car Seat